-All students must attend orientation before starting class.
-Orientation classes (see dates in Class Calendar) for students are held every five weeks at 9:00 am in our theory classroom.
-All new students, transfers, and re-enrollment students are required to attend Orientation Class within three months of starting class.
-Each student must have submitted the State and School Required Documents one week before orientation and pay the non-refundable application fee to attend orientation.
-At orientation, you will be informed of school policies, regulations, taken on a tour of the facility, and be given the opportunity to ask questions about the school and your program of study.
-The students will also learn about the time clock and have their palm scanned.
+All students must attend Orientation before starting class.
+For students, Orientation classes (see dates in Class Calendar) are held every five weeks at 9:00 am in our theory classroom.
+All new students, transfers, and re-enrollment students must attend Orientation Class prior to starting class.
+Each student must have submitted the State and School Required Documents one week before Orientation and pay the non-refundable application fee to attend orientation.

+At Orientation, you will be informed of school policies, and regulations, taken on a tour of the facility, and allowed to ask questions about the school and your program of study.
+Students will also learn about the time clock and have their palm scanned.
 The student will be issued a Student ID number.
-Orientation can last anywhere from 45 minutes to 2 hours, depending on how many students are attending.
+Orientation can last anywhere from 45 minutes to 2 hours, depending on how many students are attendance.
 Students enrolled in the either program will be allowed to purchase any necessary tools/books/uniform at orientation.
-Once orientation is complete, the students will be asked to sign the Enrollment Agreement then released to go home and return to school on their scheduled start date.
+Once Orientation is complete, the students will be asked to sign the Enrollment Agreement and then released to go home and return to school on their scheduled start date.